graalvm/taming-build-time-initialization/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ## Hidden Dangers of Class Initialization

-### Security Vulnerabilities: private cryptographic keys, random seeds, etc.
+### Security Vulnerabilities: Cryptographic Keys, Random Seeds, etc.

 Storing security-sensitive information such as private keys or having a PRNG in static fields of classes initialized at build time is a recipe for trouble.
 The keys in such classes would remain in the image executable, readily discoverable by Eve.
 PRNGs in static fields initialized with a random seed during the image build would always use the same seed, leading to the exact same sequence of numbers being generated in every application run.